 Kristi received a B.S. in Zoology from The Ohio State University and subsequently worked as a technician in the Chandler Lab.
 She maintained the mouse colony and assisted with both the Spinal Muscular Atrophy (SMA) and MDM2 mouse models with graduate students Tom Bebee and Aishwarya Jacob.
 Kristi is currently a Nurse at the Ohio State Wexner Medical Center.

-Tom is a graduate of the Molecular, Cellular, and Developmental Biology Graduate Program at The Ohio State University and of the Chandler Lab.
+Tom is a 2012 graduate of the Molecular, Cellular, and Developmental Biology Graduate Program at The Ohio State University and of the Chandler Lab.
 His major project in lab was the development of an inducible mouse model to determine the timing of SMN replacement in mouse models of Spinal Muscular Atrophy (SMA).
 Tom also worked on the molecular significance of reduced SMN on splicing in response to hypoxia and its functional significance for disease.
-He is currently a post-doctoral fellow in the lab of Russ Carstens at U Penn.
+Tom worked as a post-doc at the University of Pennsylvania in the lab of Dr. Russ Carstens.
+Tom is now a biomedical consultant.

 Mark was and undergraduate research volunteer in the Chandler Lab.
 He is a graduate of the Microbiology Program of The Ohio State University.